8.6 C

 What is the best book to read on Santeria/Lucumi?

 The best is difficult for me to say.
-There are so many books out, and the internet is bursting with books and articles on Santeria.
+There are so many books out there, and the internet is bursting with articles on Santeria.
 When I get someone serious about learning and understanding, the first book I recommend is “Altar of my Soul” by Marta Moreno Vega.
 She offers an excellent account and insight into Santeria.
 I also recommend “Santeria from Africa to the New World” by George Brandon.

 If they are a godchild of mine and they have a calling for Palo, unfortunately, most useful books are in Spanish.
-However, there is one excellent book in English if you can find a copy “PALO MAYOMBE: The Garden of Blood and Bones” by Nicholaj de Mattos Frisvold.
-It is not always easy reading but still one of the best out there.
+However, there is one excellent book in English if you can find a copy, “PALO MAYOMBE: The Garden of Blood and Bones” by Nicholaj de Mattos Frisvold.
+It is not always easy reading, but it is still one of the best out there.

 African spiritual traditions are seen as negative/primitive in comparison to other spiritual systems, especially Christianity.
 What would you say in response to this?
 Have you faced any personal struggles with regards to this?